Vote with The Facts!

 Parties are for people who you want to train to share this information.
 They are great because you reach more people at once.
 Invite all your friends and family and their guests to a party.
 Usually, youíll want to select people of similar familiarity with the news for these events.
 The latest versions of the 2020 Election Guide is available here for your use.
 If they are interested, invite friends and family to join your team and continue the process, including getting voters to the polls.

 Listen first as much as possible to the concerns of citizens.
 We are not intending this process to be one of convincing, but one of providing an opportunity for citizens to speak and be heard for their concerns and vision and offer data to them in the form of questions.
 This is actually fun to do.
 We have no enemies and need not argue, but listen and discuss.
 Okay, yes, we may sometimes end up feeling like arguing.
 Eat before you meet people, don't be in a hurry.
 Be caring.
 Remember, dispelling mis-truths is holy work.
 Hate does not remove hate, but love alone can do this.

 What materials will help me?

-for your use.
+Here is the 2020 Election Guide for pdf download or to print.
+Other materials are also here for your use such as this guide you are reading.
 The most important resource is the commitment of citizens like you.